janulicny/sdcnd-vehicle-detection/README.md

 Standard situation - shows that everything works.
 ![alt text][diag1]

-Example of flase positive detections being eliminated by the thresholding.
+Example of false positive detections being eliminated by the thresholding.
 ![alt text][diag2]

 Example of no vehicle detections for last 3 frames, yet the resulting bounding box is still constructed from previous frames.